realmfikri/e-mrtd/README.md

 - **Active Authentication** – INTERNAL AUTHENTICATE responses are verified against DG15 public keys and fail when the challenge is altered.
 - **Secure messaging anti-replay** – re-sending a protected APDU with the same SSC is rejected by the chip emulator.
+- **Lifecycle gating** – PRE-PERSONALIZED → PERSONALIZED → LOCKED transitions are enforced, with personalization commands returning `6986`/`6985` outside of PREP.

 ### Manual Scenarios
 | Scenario | Command | Notes |